Gedeon Richter PLC (BUD:RICHTER)

 Yes.

 In your guidance?
-So is it, say, half the number of what you had in 2024?
-Would that be a good sort of base number to put in there just to help us, you know, kind of underpin how the fundamental business is doing on outside of that?
+Is it, say, half the number of what you had in 2024, would that be a good sort of base number to put in there just to help us, you know, kind of underpin how the fundamental business is doing on outside of that?

 Gábor Orbán